Sanitizer, face shields and a plexiglass maze: What jury trials look like in a pandemic

 The rest of the building felt abandoned, but inside one room on the fourth floor of the U.S. District Court in Greenbelt, Md., stewards of the criminal justice system were attempting to show how a federal jury trial could be conducted safely and fairly during the coronavirus pandemic.
 The trial for Ojedokun, which began Sept.
 9 and ended this week with a guilty verdict, was the first federal jury trial to take place in the Washington region since much of the country shut down in March.

-Across the nation, judges, attorneys and courthouse staff are grappling with how to resume in-person operations of the justice system six months into a global health crisis that has killed at least 194,000 people in the United States, 7,000 of whom lived in Maryland, Virginia or D.C.
+Across the nation, judges, attorneys and courthouse staff are grappling with how to resume in-person operations of the justice system six months into a global health crisis that has killed at least 197,000 people in the United States, about 7,400 of whom lived in Maryland, Virginia or D.C.

 Federal and state courthouses in the Washington region have been slowly reopening in phases, moving some proceedings into the virtual world and providing the public with dial-in numbers.